Partnering with inner-city youth to create development for all.

 Every year, more than 100 companies across the country invest their philanthropic support into the All Stars Project.
 All Stars offers corporate sponsorship opportunities in all six of our cities.
 Each year, we host benefit luncheons and dinners across the country where companies sponsor tables, electronic journal ads, and/or are recognized as corporate partners at the events.
 By making a contribution, your company will support inner-city youth to grow new skills and see new paths and possibilities for their futures.

 To learn more about corporate sponsorship opportunities, contact Jenny Zak at firstname.lastname@example.org.

 “The All Stars Project helps young men and women develop the self-confidence and skills to achieve success… Our corporate mission is to make a difference in the communities we serve.
 And, by supporting this great organization, Investors Bank and our charitable foundation are assisting young people to reach their goals.”

 “It has really been a great privilege to be an All Stars contributor and supporter since 2006.
 Ernst & Young is very committed to supporting and partnering with the All Stars to open up new pathways for opportunity for young people growing up in communities where they don’t have as many opportunities.
 As a firm, we really believe in giving back, and we get so much from participating in and building the All Stars programs and developing young people.
 I am proud that we have sponsored over 130 interns from the Development School for Youth.”

-Kate Barton, Americas Vice Chair, Tax Services, Ernst & Young
+Kate Barton, Global Vice Chair, Tax Services, Ernst & Young